publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–16.md

             (C) in the case of the initial interest rate adjustment, is subject to the 1 percent limitation only if the interest rate remained fixed for 3 or fewer years.

-        (2) The disclosure required under subsection (b) of this section shall be required for a mortgage insured under this subsection.
+        (2) The disclosure required under subsection (b) shall be required for a mortgage insured under this subsection.

 ([June 27, 1934, ch.
 847][/us/act/1934-06-27/ch847], title II, § 251, as added [Pub.
 L. 98–181, title I][/us/pl/98/181] \[title IV, § 443\], Nov.
 30, 1983, [97 Stat.
 1225][/us/stat/97/1225]; amended [Pub.
 L. 100–242, title IV, § 415(a)][/us/pl/100/242/s415/a], Feb.
 5, 1988, [101 Stat.
 1907][/us/stat/101/1907]; [Pub.
 L. 107–73, title II, § 206][/us/pl/107/73/s206], Nov.
 26, 2001, [115 Stat.
 674][/us/stat/115/674]; [Pub.
 L. 108–186, title III, § 301(a)][/us/pl/108/186/s301/a], Dec.
 16, 2003, [117 Stat.
 2692][/us/stat/117/2692].)